open-policy-agent/opa/docs/content/envoy-authorization.md

 minikube start
 ```

+For minikube on a mac, the use of the `hyperkit` driver is recommended.
+Please start minikube with the command `minikube start --vm-driver=hyperkit`

 ### 2. Create ConfigMap containing configuration for Envoy

 The Envoy configuration below defines an external authorization filter